Our family at our Shenandoah Mountain retreat

 Language of I Ching.
 All of my books are available as traditional bound books and e-books on Amazon.
 The success of my books has been very gratifying and if you are reading this out of interest in my writing rather than my painting, I thank you for seeking my website out and for your support.

-I currently live near Philadelphia, Pennsylvania with my husband and our rescue dogs.
+I currently live in Montgomery County, Pennsylvania with my husband and our rescue dogs.

 Thanks again for stopping by,